rajshah9305/groqqcrewwss/SETUP.md

-# Quick Setup Guide
+# RAJ AI PLATFORM - Quick Setup Guide

+**Developed by RAJ SHAH**

-This guide will help you get the Groq + CrewAI platform running quickly.
+This guide will help you get the RAJ AI PLATFORM running quickly.

 ## Prerequisites